tekritesh/parkoff/README.md

 https://github.com/tekritesh/parkoff

-## Self-Assessnebt if Assignment 2 Characterisation
+## Self-Assessnebt of Assignment 2 Characterisation

 - **Raspian OS**: I had to move to 64bit OS from the erstwhile 32bit in order to support YOLO to run on Raspberry pi.